okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/devices/index.md

 Sets a Device's `status` to `DEACTIVATED`.
 Deactivation causes a Device to lose all Device User links.
 A Device should be in `DEACTIVATED` status before it can be [deleted](#delete-device).

 > **Important**:
-> 1. Deactivating a Device is a **destructive** operation with respect to device factors, client certificates.
+> 1. Deactivating a Device is a **destructive** operation for device factors and client certificates.
-> 2. Device deactivation renders associated assets such as device factors and management certificates—non-usable.
-Device re-enrollment via Okta Verify would allow end users to setup new factors on the device.
+> 2. Device deactivation renders associated assets&mdash;such as device factors and management certificates&mdash;unusable.
+Device re-enrollment via Okta Verify allows end users to setup new factors on the device.
-> 3. Deletion of the device after deactivation, deletes the device record from Okta.
-Re-enrollment of Okta Verify would create a new device record.
+> 3. Deletion of the device after deactivation also deletes the device record from Okta.
+Re-enrollment of Okta Verify creates a new device record.

 #### Permitted OAuth 2.0 scopes